 A crisis of missed opportunity

 Though some may claim this crisis a moment of victory for the volunteer sector, it is only virtually so.
 There are still certain challenges to overcome.
 Fully tech enabled DBS checks for virtual volunteering are still not permitted where vulnerable people are concerned.
 In comparison security checks are allowed to be carried out remotely via ‘Onfido’ in the banking sector for example.
 Instead this tech enabled innovation is held back by local government restrictions and volunteers are required to attend for a face to face meeting.
-“This severely slows down the onboarding process for volunteers.” explains Clara.
+“This severely slows down the on boarding process for volunteers.” explained Clara.
 “The process for DBS checking is incredibly time consuming and requires an authorised person to validate your identity.”
 This is perhaps especially unnecessary during a time when we’ve all had to adapt and change our thinking in response to the crisis.

-Furthermore there would be an opportunity during Coronavirus to capture data pertaining to the very specific needs of the most vulnerable in our society; for food, for volunteer services or any other kind of support we can’t otherwise anticipate.
+Furthermore, there would be an opportunity during Coronavirus to capture data pertaining to the very specific needs of the most vulnerable in our society; for food, for volunteer services or any other kind of support we can’t otherwise anticipate.
 With this data we might be able to better prepare for future challenges.
-However without prior anticipation of this, mechanisms have not necessarily been put into place and crucial data is potentially being lost.
+However, without prior anticipation of this, mechanisms have not necessarily been put into place and crucial data is potentially being lost.
 There is no doubt the volunteer sentiment in the UK is strong.
 With the rise of technical adoption in the volunteer sector catalysed by this crisis, we have an opportunity to strengthen our response on a global scale for now and for the future.